Brahmajna Ma

 Sri Brahmajna Ma (21 February 1880 – 5 November 1934) was an Indian advaitin saint from East Bengal.
-What little is known about her reveals her as an illumined soul who was established in non-dual realization.
 Like Ramana Maharshi, she had no guru, but attained enlightenment through her own efforts at self-inquiry.

 Life

 Brahmajna Ma was named Kadambini Devi by her father Abhaya Charan Chakravarti.
 She was born in the small village of Bitara, in the Tipperah district of East Bengal (now the Comilla district of Bangladesh), and married at the age of eight, according to the prevalent custom, to a young Brahmin of the nearby village Putia.
 Her husband died before she was ten years old.
 She attained final realisation in 1912, after which she travelled to various places in India.
 She died in Deoghar, Bihar (now Jharkhand) in 1934.

 Autobiography

 Brahmajna Ma did not want any biography written about her.
 She herself dictated the following as the complete biography of her life:

 She was naturally given to discrimination and was engaged in the search for Spiritual Truth.
 From her childhood, she used to think—(1) where does a human being go and in what state he remains after death, and whence does he come?
 (2) In nothing can peace be found in this world; what, then, is real peace?
 In such thoughts she would then become immersed.
 And lastly, such thoughts as (3) who am I, what is this body, mind or Atma—used to engage her.
 These are the three stages of her Sadhana.
 Without the help of books or gurus, by dint of pure discrimination and search for Truth, she tore asunder the meshes of maya, overcame all doubts and attained Self-Realization.